 While there is momentum in addressing women’s safety in public transport, urban transport investments are largely gender blind.
 A report by Sakhi Women’s Resource Centre revealed that over 80% of women faced sexual harassment while either waiting for or riding on public transport.
 As a result, sustainable urban development will remain elusive without integrating women and girls in urban transport.

-To further the cause for safe and accessible public transport for women, the India Programme collaborated with Janki Devi Memorial College and Safetipin to conduct safety audits around 16 bus terminals in Delhi.
+To further the cause for safe and accessible public transport for women, we collaborated with Janki Devi Memorial College and Safetipin to conduct safety audits around 16 bus terminals in Delhi.
 The study provides urban planners gender perspective on street design and also offers corrective measures which can improve the on-street experience of women and girls.

 Smarter Steps to a Smarter Future

 Recognising the need for sustainable mobility, the Ministry of Housing and Urban Affairs (MoHUA) of the Government of India has highlighted it as an essential element for the Smart City Mission.
-The MoHUA welcomed the India Programme to aide cities in reimagining their streets and mobility culture.
+The MoHUA welcomed us to aide cities in reimagining their streets and mobility culture.

 Laying the Foundation for Sustainability

-As of 2017, ITDP India Programme was a part of the H8 Committee of the Indian Roads Congress (IRC) and authored the new IRC BRT Guidelines, and Planning and Design of Urban Road, and revised IRC 70: Regulation and Control of Mixed Traffic in Urban Areas.
+As of 2017, we were a part of the H8 Committee of the Indian Roads Congress (IRC) and authored the new IRC BRT Guidelines, and Planning and Design of Urban Road, and revised IRC 70: Regulation and Control of Mixed Traffic in Urban Areas.
 These guidelines will apply for all cities across India and guide them towards low-carbon mobility.

-The India Programme is also working with the Association of State Road Transport Undertakings (ASRTU), the apex coordinating body under the Ministry of Road Transport and Highways.
-Through this partnership, India Programme will be a knowledge partner and advisor to ASRTU and its members.
+We are also working with the Association of State Road Transport Undertakings (ASRTU), the apex coordinating body under the Ministry of Road Transport and Highways.
+Through this partnership, we will be a knowledge partner and advisor to ASRTU and its members.

 Slowly but steadily, India is coming to terms with the needs of the future, where smart cities have the ability to create a sustainable, equitable, and liveable environment.
-In such a climate, the ITDP India Programme will stand for every move which transforms the quality and availability of walking, cycling, and public transport infrastructure and services for Indian citizens.
+In such a climate, we will stand for every move which transforms the quality and availability of walking, cycling, and public transport infrastructure and services for Indian citizens.